paradite/ai-file-edit/README.md

 );
 ```

-If not specified, the default value is 5 rounds.
-The number of rounds used is tracked in the response's `toolCallRounds` field.
+The tool supports multiple rounds of tool use, allowing the model to make multiple changes in response to a single query.
+The maximum number of rounds is configurable through the `maxToolUseRounds` parameter in the constructor.

 ### Debug Mode